-Paula Ventura of Monarch Truck Center in San Jose, California, recently released a video to help truck buyers better understand California CARB compliance regulations.
+Paula Ventura of Monarch Truck Center in San Jose, California, recently released a video to help truck buyers better understand California Air Resource Board (CARB) compliance regulations.

 Enforcement with the California DMV started January 1, 2020.
 Because of COVID-19, it wasn’t talked about much.
 Now, there are only two remaining years.
 All trucks in California will need to have a 2010 or newer engine by December 31, 2022.

-Currently, there are no exemptions, except for low mileage use.
-A low mileage use vehicle is one that only drives 1,000 miles a year, and you must apply for permission through CARB.
+An often asked question is, "Do I need to be CARB compliant?"
+Currently, there are no exemptions, except for low-mileage use.
+A low-mileage use vehicle is one that only drives 1,000 miles a year, and you must apply for permission through CARB.

 “What happens if you get your registration for a 2005 Isuzu or Hino right now?
 You may pay the DMV, but the DMV is not going to give you the tags.
 Good luck trying to get your money back.
 They expect you, the business owner, to be aware of this compliance,” she explained.

 There’s a serious shortage of vehicles in California and across the United States at this time due to the pandemic, and the market expects that to go on for the next two years, according to Ventura.

 She recommended buyers reach out to their local dealer to make a plan and get informed so you aren't stuck paying fees.
 Once you’ve done that, you may want to do a short-term lease from an agency, or look into gas units that are still available.